 Location: United States and Puerto Rico

-Purpose: The purpose of this study is to evaluate whether the therapy tamoxifen can enhance vorinostat’s ability to activate latent HIV in post-menopausal women with HIV.14
+Purpose: The purpose of this study is to evaluate whether the hormone therapy tamoxifen can enhance vorinostat’s ability to activate latent HIV in post-menopausal women with HIV.20

-- XTRA trial (NCT03212989): A Phase 1 study that will evaluate the effect of vorinostat used with specific types of immune cells (called expanded specific T-cell therapy) on HIV infection in adults.
-This study is currently recruiting participants.15
+- XTRA trial (NCT03212989): A Phase 1 study that evaluated the effects of vorinostat used with a type of cell therapy (called HIV-1 antigen expanded specific T-cell therapy) on HIV infection in adults.
+This study has been completed.23

-- VOR-07 study (NCT03803605): A Phase 1 study that will evaluate the effects of vorinostat and the investigational broadly neutralizing VRC07-523LS on HIV infection in individuals with HIV on suppressive ART.
+- VOR-07 study (NCT03803605): A Phase 1 study that evaluated the effects of vorinostat and the investigational broadly neutralizing antibody VRC07-523LS on persistent HIV infection in individuals with HIV on suppressive ART.
 This study has been completed, and results are available from IAS 2021 and The Journal of Infectious Diseases (2022).24

 What side effects might vorinostat cause?